Hackers hit global telcos in espionage campaign, cyber research firm says

 Breaking News Emails

-Hackers have broken into the systems of more than a dozen global telecoms companies and taken large amounts of personal and corporate data, researchers from a cyber security company said on Tuesday, identifying links to previous Chinese cyber-espionage campaigns.
+Hackers have broken into the systems of more than a dozen global telecom companies and taken large amounts of personal and corporate data, researchers from a cybersecurity company said on Tuesday, identifying links to previous Chinese cyber-espionage campaigns.

 The hackers also used tools linked to other attacks attributed to Beijing by the U.S. and its Western allies, said Lior Div, chief executive of Cybereason.